ModeShape/modeshape-examples/README.md

 # Looking for ModeShape 3.x or 2.x examples?

-The code on the 'master' branch works against the latest ModeShape 4.x (pre) release, but examples for ModeShape 3.x and 2.x are on different branches.
+The code on the 'master' branch works against the latest ModeShape 4.x release, but examples for ModeShape 3.x and 2.x are on different branches.
 To get to those, use the Git `checkout` command to switch branches: